Building REST services with Spring

 What happens when it gets loaded?

-• Spring Boot will run ALL CommandLineRunner beans once the application context is loaded.
+• Spring Boot runs ALL CommandLineRunner beans once the application context is loaded.

-• This runner will request a copy of the EmployeeRepository you just created.
+• This runner requests a copy of the EmployeeRepository you just created.

-• Using it, it will create two entities and store them.
+• The runner creates two entities and stores them.

 Fragment of console output showing preloading of data